sooswastaken/DeepBreath/README.md

 python3 generate_xcodeproj.py
 ```

-The script owns `project.pbxproj` — don't hand-edit that file.
+The script owns `project.pbxproj` -- do not hand-edit that file.

 ---